 Remember when you were a child and birthdays were awesome; cakes were just the highlight weren’t they?
 Well they were for me, as I’ve always been kinda food driven.
+And this New York Caramel Cheesecake Recipe is definitely one of the better birthday gifts I have given to myself.

 Historically I don’t tend to have the best of luck with birthdays; I’ve had some pretty crumby things happen over the years.
 Not least being ill when I was younger and not being able to eat any cake!
 The birthday curse got really REALLY bad in my twenties, but since hitting 30 it’s been kinda quiet.
 I don’t particularly like to talk about it in case I wake the sleeping dragon, but *touch wood* it hasn’t reared its head in about five years now.
-You can tell it’s been slumbering, even my birthday cakes have come out well!
+You can tell it’s been slumbering, even my birthday cakes have come out well.

 Last year Mr. P was at work so during the day I lazed in the bath, painted my toenails (copper), made myself an epic cake, and took pictures of it.
 Pretty neat, huh?
 Later on we went out for dinner and I had far too many champagne cocktails, but as I didn’t even get a hangover the next day you can bet I was one happy bunny.
 The curse is well and truly sleeping.
 I just hope it’s a hundred-year-magical-slumber like Sleeping Beauty’s, because if it comes back you can bet your ass that curse is getting none of my cake.
 I mean look at it, this is one tasty cake.